-Thanks to Vlad Brown for translating this post into Russian here.
+Thanks to Vlad Brown and Drawings Team for Russian and Uzbek translations.

 In Fall 2017, I took MIT’s 6.826, Principles of Computer Systems, taught by Turing Award-winner Butler Lampson, Nickolai Zeldovich, and Frans Kaashoek.
 Despite its rudimentary title, it’s a grad class on building formally verified systems.
 Using the proof language Coq, we wrote specifications, implementations, and proofs of toy structures: a remapped disk, an atomic pair of blocks, and a replicated disk.
 We also read quite a few papers from the state-of-the-art in formal methods.

 I went into the class believing that formal verification is the future — the only solution to a world of software ridden with bugs and security issues.
 But after recent events and a semester of trying to apply formal methods, I’m a serious skeptic.
 In this post, I’ll discuss why I think formal verification has a long way to go — and why it just doesn’t work right now.